Chart Color Schemes

 Health performance in Wakefield - Barunga West is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-The most prevalent medical conditions are arthritis (11.8%) and mental health issues (9.5%), while 59.3% report having no medical ailments compared to 60.9% in the rest of South Australia.
-Residents aged 65 and over comprise 27.6% (2,759 people) of the population.
-Health outcomes among seniors show some challenges but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (11.8%) and mental health issues (9.5%), while 59.3% report no medical ailments, compared to 60.9% in the rest of SA.
+The area has 27.6% (2,759 people) aged 65 and over, with seniors showing better health outcomes than the general population.

 Frequently Asked Questions - Health